 We may take advantage of some, but not all, of the available exemptions described above.
 We have taken advantage of reduced reporting burdens in this prospectus.
 In particular, we have not included all of the executive compensation information that would be required if we were not an emerging growth company.
 We cannot predict whether investors will find our common stock less attractive if we rely on these exemptions.
-If some investors find our Subordinate Voting Shares less attractive as a result, there may be a less active trading market for our Subordinate Voting Shares and our stock price may be more volatile.
+If some investors find our Class 2 common stock less attractive as a result, there may be a less active trading market for our Class 2 common stock and our stock price may be more volatile.